Hempstead Spinal Cord Injury Lawyer

 Spinal cord injuries often permanently alter the injured individual’s entire life.
 At one moment you were living a normal life, taking care of yourself, enjoying full mobility, and participating in a wide range of activities and experiences.
 The next, you may find that your life has turned upside down, dependent on devices and personal assistance to maintain your mobility.

 If someone else’s negligence caused your spinal cord injury in Hempstead, whether you suffered injuries in a slip and fall or in an auto accident, you deserve compensation for your injuries.
-Contact the Hempstead personal injury lawyers at Jacoby & Meyers, LLP, today at (516) 542-0931 to schedule your free case evaluation.
+Contact the Hempstead Spinal Cord lawyers at Jacoby & Meyers, LLP, today at (516) 542-0931 to schedule your free case evaluation.